Splashcard04/Map-Key/README.md

 # HeckLib?

 For those of you who use [HeckLib](https://github.com/Heck-Library/HeckLib), most of the features of MapKey will not work for you.
 However, a port of MapKey is being *slowly* developed.
 So, hang tight, you have not been forgotten.
+There is a **very** small veta version of a port which you can find [here](https://github.com/Splashcard04/MapKey-HL), in the future there will be a deno file cloning system just like the one for ReMapper so that you dont have to manually download.